-This plugin allows you to make a WordPress page or post link to a URL of your choosing, instead of its WordPress page or post URL.
+This plugin allows you to make a WordPress page (or post or custom post type) link to a URL of your choosing, instead of its WordPress URL.
 It also will redirect people who go to the old (or “normal”) URL to the new one you’ve chosen.

 page-links-tofolder to your